 Many people are sick of buying presents anyway – with the advent of Marie Kondo, mindfulness, and minimalism, a lot of our society’s trends have changed.
 Remember that the crazy Holiday shopping wasn’t around for that long – it’s only shopping malls, cars, and eventually the internet that has made shopping into a sport.

 Being on lockdown or quarantine started a DIY craze in a lot of families.
 Why not take it a step further this Holiday Season?
 The presents made by you that go straight from the heart might be a warming surprise for them and a lot of fun for you.
-Below you will find some gift ideas that would not make you empty your wallet and spend hours in the queues!
+You will find some gift ideas on The Guardian, that would not make you empty your wallet and spend hours in line, and we have our picks for unique Christmas Gifts for kids below.

 Use Your Tools